sandialabs/GenTen/docs/sycl/task2-diary.md

-# Porting GenTen to SYCL - Developer diary
+# Porting GenTen to SYCL - Developer's diary

 ## Compilation with CUDA Thrust
 1. I didn't find any example of Nvidia Thrust and SYCL combination